chengr4/all-about-Database/database-design-course/README.md

 Therefore, the way to store 1:1 relationship is
   1. attrible within the table
-  2. another table (can use foreign to connect them)
+  2. another table (can use foreign key to connect them)

 ### One to Many

+> One direction to point target table from current table

 ```mermaid
 erDiagram